-CENTA students complete 45 days training throughout their PhD including a 10 day placement.
+CENTA students are required to complete 45 days training throughout their PhD, including a 10-day placement.
 In the first year, students will be trained as a single cohort on environmental science, research methods and core skills.
-Throughout the PhD, training will progress from core skills sets to master classes specific to the student's projects and themes.
+Throughout the PhD, training will progress from core skills to master classes specific to the student's projects and themes.

 Partners and collaboration (including CASE)